Extracting abundance indices from longline surveys : method to account for hook competition and unbaited hooks: Discussion

-One major drawback of all the models formulated in this paper is the assumption of constant relative abundance along the longline set and independence between hooks which are obviously not true.
-For instance, \cite{Sigler00} has shown that at least the catch rate decrease with time for sablefish ({\it Anoplopoma fimbria}).
+One major drawback of all of the models formulated in this paper is the assumption of constant relative abundance along the longline set and independence between hooks which are obviously not true.
+This assumption of independence between the hooks may explain the lower uncertainty on the estimates of the relative abundance indices produced by the posterior distribution (figure \ref{Fig:8-PosteriorPe}).
+Assuming the independance between the hooks, we assume that the dataset is more informative than it really is.
+Furthermore \cite{Sigler00} has shown that the catch rate decreases with time for sablefish ({\it Anoplopoma fimbria}) which tends to prove that the assumption of constant relative abundance is not always satisfied.
 Different approaches could be explored to avoid this assumption.
 The first one would be to record the change of habitat along the longline set and using this as a covariate in the model.
 Another possibility would be to refine the modeling of the abundance index.
 For instance, we could consider a local relative abundance index $\lambda_{Th}$ at hook $h$ defined as the sum of the main relative abundance $\lambda_T$ plus a noise term.
 The noise term would be chosen as an autoregressive model for example to use the information of the hooks in the neighbourhood.
 This extra variability could account for the variability in the habitat.
 Another perspective for dealing with the variability along the longline is to define the abundance index as piecewise constant function along the longline and trying to detect the change in this function using the tools of change-point detection \citep{Lavielle01}.

 The possible variation of $\lambda_T$ during the soak time is also a question of interest.
 Some species could be more attracted by a fresh bait and therefore $\lambda$ would be supposed to decrease with time.
-This question of attractivity of the baits has been studied by \cite{Ferno+95} in chapter 8 but currently there is no solution to take this into account when building some abundance indices.
+This question of attractivity of the baits has been studied by \cite{Ferno+95} but currently there is no solution for taking this into account when building some abundance indices.